kunalshrivastavapune25/my-notes/AWS/developer/dojo 1.md

 * Set up an internet-facing Network Load Balancer.
 Create a listener rule for the load balancer for HTTPS on port 443.
 Configure the rule’s default action to authenticate users using the OIDC IdP configuratio
 * Set up an internet-facing Application Load Balancer.
 Create a listener rule for the load balancer for HTTPS on port 443.
 Configure the rule’s default action to invoke an AWS Lambda function for OIDC authentication.
 * Set up an internet-facing Application Load Balancer.
 Create a listener rule for the load balancer for HTTPS on port 443.
 Configure the rule’s default action to authenticate users using the OIDC IdP configuration.
-Incorrect

 Application Load Balancer (ALB) is created to handle both HTTP and HTTPS traffic at the application layer (Layer 7).
 It provides advanced routing capabilities and supports features such as user authentication and SSL termination, which are essential for securing web applications exposed to the internet.
 By configuring a public ALB, the company ensures that all incoming traffic to the internal website is managed through a central point that can enforce security policies, including OIDC authentication.
 The ALB can be easily integrated with the company’s OIDC identity provider to authenticate users, making it an ideal solution for this requirement.

 Setting up a listener on HTTPS port 443 ensures that all data transferred between users and the website is encrypted, protecting sensitive information from being intercepted.
 The listener can be configured with rules to authenticate users using the company’s OIDC IdP, which verifies the identity of the users before granting access.
 This setup leverages the ALB’s native support for OIDC authentication, streamlining the authentication process without requiring changes to the website itself.
 This approach aligns with best practices for securing web applications, as outlined in the latest AWS documentation, ensuring robust protection for the company’s internal resources.
-Hence, the correct answer is: Set up an internet-facing Application Load Balancer.
+* Hence, the correct answer is: Set up an internet-facing Application Load Balancer.
 Create a listener rule for the load balancer for HTTPS on port 443.
 Configure the rule’s default action to authenticate users using the OIDC IdP configuration.
 The option that says: Set up an internet-facing Network Load Balancer.
 Create a listener rule for the load balancer for HTTPS on port 443.
 Configure the rule’s default action to authenticate users using the OIDC IdP configuration is incorrect because Network Load Balancers only operate at the transport layer (Layer 4) and does not support OIDC authentication, which is required for this scenario.
 The option that says: Set up an internet-facing Application Load Balancer.
 Create a listener rule for the load balancer for HTTPS on port 80.
 Add a default authenticating operation that returns the OIDC IdP configuration is incorrect This is incorrect because port 80 is typically used for HTTP, not HTTPS.
 OIDC authentication only works for HTTPS listeners.
 The option that says: Set up an internet-facing Application Load Balancer.
 Create a listener rule for the load balancer for HTTPS on port 443.
 Configure the rule’s default action to invoke an AWS Lambda function for OIDC authentication is incorrect.
 While this approach is technically feasible, it adds unnecessary complexity and requires custom coding, which might not align with the requirement to avoid modifying the existing code infrastructure.